Last update Feb. 11, 2020

 Tofacitinib

-Until there is more published data on this drug in relation to breastfeeding, safer known alternatives may be preferable (Mahadevan 2019, Louthrenoo 2017, Götestam 2016), especially during the neonatal period and in cases of prematurity.
+Pending further published data on this drug in relation to lactation, safer known alternatives may be preferable (Mahadevan 2019, Louthrenoo 2017, Götestam 2016), especially during the neonatal period and in case of prematurity.

 See below the information of these related products: